Root Canal Therapy in Woodland Hills and Manhattan Beach

 It is normal to experience some sensitivity after root canal treatment as your body heals, but you should begin to feel better each day until the pain and sensitivity disappear entirely.

-In a couple of weeks, we will ask you to come back to our Northridge or Manhattan Beach dental offices for a follow-up exam to monitor your healing.
+In a couple of weeks, we will ask you to come back to our Woodland Hills or Manhattan Beach dental offices for a follow-up exam to monitor your healing.
 Once your tooth heals completely, we will recommend a permanent restoration to protect it.

 In some cases, a filling can seal your tooth and that will be enough protection.
 For other teeth, however, a dental crown may be necessary, especially for bicuspids and molars that do most of the work when chewing.